gabrielroas/news-express-react/README.md

 * You can check the containers that are running with the following command in the terminal:
 ```
 docker-compose ps
-or
-sudo docker-compose ps
 ```

 4. Now that you have the containers installed and running you should run the database migrations to create the tables schemas.
 Run the following command in the terminal:
 ```
 docker-compose exec app npx sequelize-cli db:migrate
-or
-sudo docker-compose exec app npx sequelize-cli db:migrate
 ```
 * You can kill the process of containers by clicking ctrl + c inside the terminal the containers are running.
-To start the containers again, put `docker-compose up --build or sudo docker-compose --build` in the terminal
+To start the containers again, put `docker-compose up --build in the terminal

 ## Usage Application
 .1 If you followed the step by step and you have the containers running you can access `http://localhost:3000` to access your application's frontend.